apache/cordova-docs/www/docs/en/dev/plugin_ref/spec.md

 The child elements of the `<engines>` element specify versions of Apache Cordova-based frameworks that this plugin supports.
 The CLI aborts with a non-zero code for any plugin whose target project does not meet the engine's constraints.
 If no <engine> tags are specified, the CLI attempts to install into the specified cordova project directory blindly.

->NOTE: In **Cordova 6.1.0+**, the recommended place to specify platform, plugin, and CLI dependencies
->is in a plugin's `package.json`.
-See [specifying Cordova dependencies](../guide/hybrid/plugins/index.html#specifying-cordova-dependencies)
->for more information
+> NOTE: Starting in **Cordova 6.1.0**, it is recommended to include the platform and CLI engine requirements in the plugin's `package.json`, in addition to the `<engines>` declaration in `plugin.xml`.
+See [Specifying Cordova Dependencies](../guide/hybrid/plugins/index.html#specifying-cordova-dependencies) for more information.

 Attributes | Description
 ---------------- | ------------